qauchida/s18-a3-pokemon-hierarchy-qauchida/README.md

 ### What do you do?

 #### Part 1:
+ 1. Clone the repository to your own computer.
- 1. Thoroughly examine the code I have given you and the UML diagram above.
+ 2. Thoroughly examine the code I have given you and the UML diagram above.
 Try to figure out what I have done and how you can build the rest.
  2. Test my code using jGRASP Interactions.
 For example, stuff like this should work already:
  ```
  Bulbasaur b1 = new Bulbasaur();